SignSparK: Efficient Multilingual Sign Language Production via Sparse Keyframe Learning: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the SNSF project ‘SMILE II’ (CRSII5 193686), the Innosuisse IICT Flagship (PFFS-21-47), EPSRC grant APP24554 (SignGPT-EP/Z535370/1) and through funding from Google.org via the AI for Global Goals scheme.
-This work reflects only the author’s views and the funders are not responsible for any use that may be made of the information it contains.
+This work was supported by EPSRC grant APP24554 (SignGPT-EP/Z535370/1), EPSRC grant APP78083 (UMCS UKRI3927), as well as through funding from Google.org via the AI for Global Goals scheme.
+The authors acknowledge the use of Isambard-AI National AI Research Resource (AIRR) funded by UK DSIT via UKRI and STFC [ST/AIRR/I-A-I/1023].
+Jianhe Low additionally acknowledges a bursary from the Rabin Ezra Scholarship Trust.
+This work reflects only the authors' views and the funders are not responsible for any use that may be made of the information it contains.